 Maybe it's time.

-And if you're interested in Herbal Remedies from a trained Herbalist (me), or want to check out some of my ceremonial objects or Social Practice, please do.
+If you're interested in Herbal Remedies from a trained Herbalist (me), or want to check out some of my ceremonial objects or Social Practice, please do.

-I write these blog posts in a conversational tone and I'm always thrilled to hear from people.
+I write these posts in a conversational tone and I'm always thrilled to hear from people.
 Don't hesitate to comment below to continue the discussion.